Yandy Díaz Player Props: Rays vs. Athletics

 Looking to place a prop bet on Yandy Díaz?
 Check out what's available at BetMGM and sign up with this link!

+- Diaz is batting .261 with a double, two home runs and four walks.

-- Among qualified batters in baseball last season, his batting average ranked 15th, his on-base percentage ranked sixth, and he was 69th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 107th, his on-base percentage ranks 69th, and he is 45th in the league in slugging.

+- Diaz has gotten a hit in three of six games this year (50.0%), with multiple hits twice.

+- In six games played this year, he has hit a homer in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.